bentoml/bentoctl/docs/core-concepts.md

 Operators are plugins that interact with cloud services, such as AWS Lambda and SageMaker.
 It abstracts the specific implementation details of the cloud service and provides a unified interface for bentoctl.
 The operator provides 3 core functionality:

 1. Creates a deployable image based on the cloud service's requirements.
-2. Manage the registries provided by the cloud service.
+2. Manages the container registries provided by the cloud service.
 3. Generate Terraform projects based on the deployment configuration.

 The operator also provides a set of schema that bentoctl uses to validate the deployment configuration.
 [Operators](./cloud-deployment-reference/) page offers more details on supported platforms.